 Help children attain a deeper understanding of African American history with these eighteen children’s books.

-No history lesson of the United States would be complete without understanding the complex but often inspiring story of African Americans.
+No history lesson of the United States would be complete without understanding the complex story of African Americans.

 This is by no means an exhaustive list of the many wonderful children’s books available on African American history.
-Check your local library or bookstore for more interpretations on this slice of American history.
+Check your local library, bookstore or other resources for more interpretations on this slice of American history.

 African American children’s books

 ** As an Amazon Associate I earn from qualifying purchases. **

 This is the little-known story of the rare freedom slaves in New Orleans were granted once a week.
 Each day New Orleanian salves would work tirelessly – in the fields, in kitchens, taking care of housework.
 But on Sundays everyone, including slaves, were given a day of rest, free from work.
 On this free day, slaves in New Orleans were allowed to gather in what became known as Congo Square.
 Here slaves were free to share their music, customs, and culture.
 They could speak their African languages, practice their religious beliefs and do African dances.
 This was a rare opportunity in the New World where most slaves were forbidden to congregate without white supervision.

 Years ago, the author of Freedom Over Me acquired a collection of slave-related documents dating from 1820 to the 1860s.
 One of those documents included an appraisement of an estate – owned by the Fairchilds family – which included the prices of eleven of their slaves.
 This historical fiction book aims to bring these slaves to life by recognizing them as people with voices and dreams of their own.
 It assigns ages and job titles to these men and women and surmises a bit of their history.